espruino/BangleApps/apps/gpsmagcourse/README.md

   When the GPS is calculating the course the orientation of the watch does not matter.
   When the Compass is used as the source of the current heading its top must obviously point at the moving direction (Usually away from you).
 * **Compass reset and calibration**
   When using "Navigation Compass" as compass source (see settings) please remember to calibrate it regularly.
+The author recommends to calibrate before every use and at least each time after attaching the charge cable.
   With this service installed the built-in compass calibration is automatically reset when the compass is turned on (deactivatable in settings).
 It can also be reset with a tap on the Widget (Bangle.js 2 only).
 Please note that directly after a reset the built-in compass must be turned 360 degrees to provide a useable value.
 * **True north vs magnetic north**
   Please note that the compass does not point to the "real north" but depending on your location there is an offset, see [Magnetic declination](https://en.wikipedia.org/wiki/Magnetic_declination)